-I'm a French Computer Science Master student at both ENS de Lyon in France and EPFL in Switzerland, as part of a joint degree.
+I'm a French Computer Scientist & Engineer.
+I hold master degrees from ENS de Lyon in France and EPFL in Switzerland.

-My main interests are cryptography, privacy-preserving technologies, software verification and quantum computing.
+My main interests are cryptography and security, privacy-preserving technologies, software verification and quantum computing.

 More broadly, I am also interested in diffusion of knowledge, politics and linguistics.